PRUNERS/archer/README.md

 Then, we can actually build LLVM/Clang with ARCHER support.

-With official LLVM OpenMP Runtime run:
+In case of official LLVM OpenMP Runtime run:

     export LLVM_INSTALL=$HOME/usr           # or any other install path mkdir llvm_build && cd llvm_build